Buying real estate in Uganda?

 Is short-term rental demand growing in Uganda in 2026?

-As of early 2026, short-term rental supply in Uganda has grown rapidly, with Airbnb listings in Kampala increasing by approximately 37% over the past three years, while demand has grown more slowly, creating a more competitive environment for hosts.
+As of early 2026, short-term rental supply in Uganda has grown much faster than demand, with Airbnb listings in Kampala up roughly 37% over the past three years according to Knight Frank, creating a more competitive environment where hosts can no longer assume easy passive income.

 By the way, we also have a blog article detailing whether owning an Airbnb rental is profitable in Uganda.